emmettbutler/Heads-Up--Hot-Dogs/documents/gamecenter.rst

 This is part of a series of stories about implementation details in Heads Up, since I think it's important to reflect on and record lessons learned after a project of this size.
-Workiing on the same project for 11 months yielded a lot of new knowledge for me, and I want to make sure I capture as much of it as possible in writing.
+Working on the same project for 11 months yielded a lot of new knowledge for me, and I want to make sure I capture as much of it as possible in writing.

 It would have been really awesome to be writing these as I was first coming up with